-In other words, the titling of an asset establishes ownership.
-Below are a few methods to establishing ownership of real property, such as houses and land, and personal property like bank accounts, cars, and other items.
+Below are a few methods for establishing ownership of real property, such as houses and land, and personal property like bank accounts, cars, and other items.

 This can also protect the assets owned by married persons from the debt of an individual spouse.
 For example, if the wife defaults on a car loan in her name alone, the creditors cannot normally go after the house titled in both the husband and wife’s names.
 There are certain exceptions to the above scenario including when the U.S. Supreme Court upheld the IRS seizing property owned by spouses as T/E, even when only one spouse has an unpaid tax debt or lien.